 There are many vaccinations in the UK that are routinely offered free of charge through the National Health Service (NHS) at your local doctor’s office.
 These range from the earliest vaccine, generally referred to as the 6-in-1 vaccine and is available to babies from the age of eight weeks old, through to the shingles vaccine, given at 70 years of age.

-In order to help you navigate the world of vaccinations in the UK, this guide explains what vaccinations are available to UK residents and how to go about getting them.
+In order to help you navigate the world of vaccinations in the UK, this guide provided by international health insurer Allianz Care explains what vaccinations are available to UK residents and how to go about getting them.

 - The UK vaccination system

 - Vaccinations for children in the UK

 Allianz Care provides International Health Insurance for you and your family.
 They have modular plans to suit your needs and budget while providing access to quality healthcare worldwide.
 They provide ‘always on’ services through a 24/7 multilingual helpline and convenient MyHealth digital services.

 The first vaccination was introduced in the UK back in 1796 by Edward Jenner in order to prevent the smallpox illness.
 He became the first to publish the evidence that a vaccine containing a microorganism in a weakened state would stimulate the body’s adaptive immunity, subsequently transforming the practice of medicine worldwide.

 Since then, vaccinations have become widely used all over the world and are subject to extensive testing and safety reviews.
 The official UK expert body responsible for the checking and review of all vaccination data is the Medicines and Healthcare Products Regulatory Agency.
 They undertake rigorous laboratory development and testing, clinical trials, and post-market evaluation in order to monitor the efficacy of a vaccine and ensure it meets the necessary safety thresholds for vaccinations in the UK.